Haas–Lilienthal House: Haas–Lilienthal House Museum

 In 1972, the Haas–Lilienthal House was opened to the public for tours.
 It is the only intact Victorian private home in the city that is open regularly as a museum, complete with original furniture and artifacts.
 Volunteer docents lead tours of the house which begin in the basement ballroom.
 The first floor, and the original principal bedchamber, one other bedchamber, a nursery, and one bathroom on the second floor are included in the house tour.
-The third story, or attic, which contained a spacious redwood-paneled playroom, gym, storage room, and servants’ quarters for the cook and maids, now serve as Heritage offices, as well as the residence of the house manager.
+The third story, or attic, which contained a spacious redwood-paneled playroom, gym, storage room, and servants' quarters for the cook and maids, now serve as the offices for the nonprofit organization San Francisco Heritage, and until 2023 served as the residence of the house manager.
+The 1928 living quarters addition over the garage is a residence.

+In November 2023, citing financial difficulties, SF Heritage closed the museum and terminated three of its four employees, envisaged a reopening for spring 2024.

 Architecture

 The house was built in the Victorian Queen Anne - Eastlake style.
 Built of redwood, the building follows the locally popular row-house plan, developed to maximise the use of space in deep, narrow hillside lots.